 - 1. A maximum of 144 fencers (24 participants in each event) will qualify to participate in the combined-scoring championships. - 2.
-The number of individuals selected from a region for an event will be based on the regional allocation formula. - 3.
-Not more than two fencers in each weapon will be selected from one institution.
+The number of individuals selected from a region for an event will be based on the regional allocation formula.

+- 3. Not more than two fencers in each weapon will be selected from one institution.
 If the institution has more than two qualifiers, it will be an institutional decision as to who will be selected. - 4.
-If a qualified fencer is unable to compete, the institution must notify the NCAA liaison as soon as possible and he/she will be replaced according to Appendix G.

-- 5. If the next qualified fencer is not available, the national committee will determine and notify the next available qualified fencer. - 6.
+If a qualified fencer is unable to compete, the institution must notify the NCAA liaison as soon as possible and he/she will be replaced according to Appendix F. - 5.
+If the next qualified fencer is not available, the national committee will determine and notify the next available qualified fencer. - 6.
 The best combined statistic, among all the fencers entered per gender/weapon, that is comprised of the sum of the student-athlete's season record [i.e., the student-athlete's Fencer's Seeding Factor (FSF), valued at 40% of the sum] and the student-athlete's placement in the NCAA regionals, relative to the number of entries in the field at the NCAA regionals (valued at 60% of the sum). - Sixty percent is determined by allotting the first-place finisher 60 points.
 Subsequent points are determined by dividing 60 by the number of participants to produce interval points between each subsequent place finish.
 In the event of a tie in placement, the student-athletes will each be awarded the full points for that place. - Forty percent is determined by the FSF.
 Forty points are given to the competitor with the highest FSF in the regional competition.
-All other competitors are ranked by the following formula: 40 x FSF/Highest FSF In Region. - 7.
+All other competitors are ranked by the following formula: 40 x FSF/ Highest FSF In Region. - 7.
 An absolute tie in the combined statistic of two fencers for the final allocated spot will be decided by the highest regional finish rank.

 At-Large Selections.
-After selecting the student-athletes with the best combined statistic in the NCAA fencing regionals as direct qualifiers to the championships competition, the next two fencers in a region, not part of the actual regional allocation, and not from an institution already limited to two qualifiers, will be considered in the national at-large pool for their region.
-They will comprise the pool of eight for at-large nominations and two of them with the best regular-season record, as determined by the fencer's FSF, shall be selected to compete in the championships.
-If two student-athletes from the same institution make up the at-large nominees from a region, and the selection of one of them makes the other ineligible due to the institution reaching its maximum student-athletes in that weapon (two), then the next qualified student-athlete from the region will be entered in to the at-large nomination pool.
+After selecting the student-athletes with the best combined statistic as direct qualifiers to the championships, the next two fencers in each region will be considered in the national at-large pool.
+These student-athletes will make up a pool of eight at-large candidates.
+The two student-athletes with the best regular-season record, as determined by the fencers FSF, shall be selected to compete in the championships.
+If a student-athlete's selection as an at-large qualifier takes their institution above the maximum of two qualifiers in that weapon, the next qualified student-athlete from the same region will be entered in to the at-large nomination pool and considered for selection.